Fauna of Romania: New arrivals

-Several non-native species of mammals were introduced to Romania during the 20th Century.
+Several non-native species of mammals were introduced to Romania during the 20th century.
 Among these the most notable are the East-Asian raccoon dog, which spread to Europe through the USSR and was first seen in Romania in 1951, the European mouflon, which was introduces starting with 1966 in game reserves and later in the wilderness, and the North-American muskrat, which was introduced to Romania accidentally, after individuals which escaped captivity in Czech and Russian farms spread across the continent around the middle of the century.

 Conservation challenges

-Due to the low level of research done in Romania in this regard and the rapid pace of environmental changes that the country went through in the last decades, there is no definitive list of endangered species in Romania.
+Due to the low level of conservation research done in Romania and the rapid pace of environmental changes that the country has gone through in the last decades, there is no definitive list of endangered species in Romania.
 According to a 2013 paper on biodiversity, The incomplete and biased species inventory in Romania may have several causes: difficult access due to low road density, complex landscape (with 15% of the territory above 800 m), limited funds available for large-scale inventory and monitoring projects, and lack of institutional support.
-For instance, no species distribution databases are publicly available at the Romanian Ministry of the EnvironmentSome species, such as the chamois, the Eurasian lynx, the European bison, the wood grouse and the Danube salmon have been the subject of some high-profile conservation efforts and are protected by national laws.
+For instance, no species distribution databases are publicly available at the Romanian Ministry of the EnvironmentSome species, such as the chamois, the Eurasian lynx, the European bison, the wood grouse and the Danube salmon have been the subject of high-profile conservation efforts and are protected by national laws.

-One species that only lives in Romania and might soon become extinct is the Romanian darter, a species of perch that was once common in the waters of the Argeș river and its tributaries, Râul Doamnei and Vâlsan, but is now only extant in a 1 km stretch of the Vâlsan.

 Alien species

-A 2017 study identified 390 alien species of terrestrial animals with (of which 90% are invertebrates) and 102 species of aquatic organisms (44 freshwater and 58 marine) in Romania.
+A 2017 study identified 390 alien species of terrestrial animals (of which 90% are invertebrates) and 102 species of aquatic organisms (44 freshwater and 58 marine) in Romania.
 Most of these originate in North America and Southeast Asia and have been introduced accidentally.
 Despite being a signatory of the Berne Convention on the Conservation of European Wildlife and Natural Habitats, Romania is behind many other countries when it comes to protecting its ecosystems from invasive alien species.
 There is currently no official list of alien species or invasive species provided by the Romanian Ministry of Environment.

-Some of the invasive alien species, such as the veined rapa whelk, the sea walnut or the soft-shell clam have been well documented, but the impact of most invasive species on the Romanian ecosystems has not been properly researched, with serious academic research into the topic only beginning in the last decade.
+Some of the invasive alien species, such as the veined rapa whelk, the sea walnut or the soft-shell clam have been well documented, but the impact of most invasive species on the Romanian ecosystems has not been properly researched, with serious academic research into the topic only beginning within the last decade.